 “I’m interested in how innocence fares when it collides with hard reality.“

-Does it just evaporate at once, or slowly transform into harsh reality?
+Does the innocence of a child just evaporate at once, or slowly transform into harsh reality?

 Or it just vanished that you have no idea it was ever there?